barbarosbecet/py-comdirect-dl-postbox/README.md

 This is a simple python script to download your entire comdirect bank Postbox through comdirect API.
 Details of comdirect API documentation can be found [here](https://developer.comdirect.de/).

 Use at your own risk!
-I can't be held responsible from any damage, theft or charges to your account.
+I can't be held responsible of any damage, theft or charges to your account.

 Be warned, that there are potential cases that your account might incur charges from comdirect bank.
 Some examples are: